A Generalized Ray Formulation For Wave-Optics Rendering: Wave-Optical Rendering

 Low-spp images of the bike scene, with and without the denoiser, are shown in \cref{fig_bike} (bottom).
 Low sample count is sufficient for the vast majority of the materials, including the diffractive birefringent dielectrics.
-An exception is the dispersive diffraction lobes, which are visible on the floor, and arise due to diffraction grated wheel brake surface.
-This is due to a couple of reasons: \begin{enuminline} \item A diffraction grating scatters into many wavelength-dependant lobes, hence requires a moderate amount of spectral samples. \item These are rendered via manifold sampling (MS), as discussed in \cref{fig_MS}.
+An exception is the dispersive diffraction lobes, which are visible on the floor, and arise due to the diffraction-grated wheel brake surface.
+This is due to a couple of reasons: \begin{enuminline} \item A diffraction grating scatters into many wavelength-dependent lobes, hence requires a moderate amount of spectral samples. \item These are rendered via manifold sampling (MS), as discussed in \cref{fig_MS}.
 However, MS is only initiated during the sample stage when a path is scattered from the floor into the grating.
 The probability of finding such a connection organically is rather low (roughly about 1 in a few dozen), as the grated surface is quite small. \end{enuminline} The difficulty of rendering the diffracted lobes of a diffraction grating is also analysed in \cref{fig_MS} (bottom).
 This problem is similar to the classical problem of rendering dispersive caustics, e.g., on the bottom of a pool with a disturbed water surface; a problem where classical unidirectional path tracers struggle as well.
-We highlight again that our formalism reduces wave-optical rendering problem to classical sampling problem, to which classical tools apply.